codeangler/vpc-endpoints-lab/build-gateway.md

 }
 ```

+**Important Gateway Endpoint Considerations**:

-**Important**:  For gateway endpoints only, you cannot limit the principal to a specific IAM role or user.
+a - For gateway endpoints only, you cannot limit the principal to a specific IAM role or user.
 We specify "*" to grant access to all IAM roles and users.
 For gateway endpoints only, if you specify the principal in the format "AWS":"AWS-account-ID" or "AWS":"arn:aws:iam::AWS-account-ID:root", access is granted to the AWS account root user only, and not all IAM users and roles for the account.
 (Ref:  https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html)

-Using the endpoint policy template/example above, update the endpoint policy:
+b - You cannot use an IAM policy or bucket policy to allow access from a VPC IPv4 CIDR range.
+VPC CIDR blocks can be overlapping or identical, which may lead to unexpected results.
+Therefore, you cannot use the aws:SourceIp condition in your IAM policies for requests to Amazon S3 through a VPC endpoint.
+c - You can restrict access to a specific endpoint or to a specific VPC or specific vpc endpoint
+d - Endpoints are currently supported for IPv4 traffic only

 4. Refer to the collected output values from your CloudFormation.
 Copy/paste the value of the “RestrictedS3BucketName” output and use it to replace the value of examplerestrictedbucketname in the template/example above and save the custom policy.